 In the 1970s the program expanded both in the number of students and in the breadth of the curriculum; health care administration and general public management were included as MPA concentrations alongside the traditional local government option.
 By 1976 the program was admitting over 40 full-time students annually.
 Classes were offered for the first time in Topeka in 1975 accompanied by a university investment of resources in the Capitol Center.
 In 1978, the MPA program began offering classes in the Kansas City area.
 In 1979, there were approximately 150 part-time students enrolled in the MPA program.

 Faculty and staff size increased as the MPA program expanded.
 One major addition came with the creation of the Stene Distinguished Professorship developed at the initiation and persistence of the MPA intern-option alumni.
-From 1982 to 1984, the Stene Chair was held by Charles H. Levine.
-Professor H. George Frederickson has held the chair since 1987.
-In 2013, Rosemary O'Leary, already a Distinguished Professor at Syracuse University, joined the faculty at KU and becomes the third Stene Chair.
+From 1982 to 1984, the Stene title was held by Charles H. Levine.
+Professor H. George Frederickson held the title 1987-2013.
+In 2013, Rosemary O'Leary, already a Distinguished Professor at Syracuse University, joined the faculty at KU and became the third Stene Professor.

 A period of reflection, reduction and return to the basics began in the 1980s and continued through the 1990s.
 The health option was spun off to become a freestanding department.
 The MPA program recommitted its focus to preparing local government managers and retained the off-campus programs serving working students.